yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 ####what?

-+to display and expose the project through various media and communication channels using ressources from public-private-partnership
++ to display and expose the project through various media and communication channels using ressources from public-private-partnership
 +apply creative strategies to the research documentation and medial communication of larger research projects combining sub-projects into a larger communication framework, which includes on-/offline best practices, as this project has a complex structure, uses a variety of technology, adresses and includes different audiences
-+to share the knowledge from building the different sub-projects
++ to share the knowledge from building the different sub-projects
 + Serving the overall deliverable to make learnings and models available in best practices and libraries.

 ####why?